What is the difference between Social Security Disability (SSD) and Supplemental Security Income (SSI)?

 The initial application for SSD can be submitted online or at a local Social Security office.
 Our office can help you through this process and can complete this paperwork for you at your request.

 The initial application for SSI can only be completed in person at a local Social Security Office.
 Although we cannot help with an initial application, our office can assist you with an appeal.

 The Social Security Administration will review your application to see if some initial qualifications are met.
-Then your application will be forwarded to the New York State Office of Disability for review to determine if you meet the definition of disabled under the five-step process discussed above.
+Then your application will be forwarded to the New York State Office of Temporary and Disability Assistance for review to determine if you meet the definition of disabled under the five-step process discussed above.

 Most people are denied at this initial level of review.
 The initial process takes approximately 3 to 5 months.

-If your initial application is denied, you have 60 days to file a disability appeal online.
+If your initial application is denied, you have 60 days to request reconsideration.
 Our office can help you file this application, but it is very important that you contact us right away.
+If the request for reconsideration is denied, you have 60 days to file a disability appeal.
+Again, it is very important that you contact us right away.
 The Social Security Administration will then schedule a hearing in front of an Administrative Law Judge.
 A Lewis & Lewis, P.C. attorney will represent you at the hearing and ensure that all of the required evidence is submitted to the Judge before the hearing.